Cirsium horridulum: Description

-Cirsium horridulum is a biennial herb up to 250 cm tall, with a large taproot and fleshy side roots that sometimes sprout new shoots.
+Cirsium horridulum is a biennial herb up to 2.5 m tall, with a large taproot and fleshy side roots that sometimes sprout new shoots.
 Leaves are up to 40 cm long with thick, sharp spines along the edges.
 There are usually several flower heads, also with sharp spines, each head with disc florets but no ray florets.
 Flower color varies from one plant to the next: white, yellow, pink, red or purple.